 Time for ascent: 5 h 30 min.
 For the easiest (normal) descent on Vršič count with 3 h.
 Then you also need to come down by the road to the parking place.

 Now only the high mountain ascent starts.
 While the marked path towards Vršič goes westwards, the marks of Jubilejna pot lead us towards the north-west.
 We are getting closer and closer to the main ridge (the notch itself).
 There a narrow ravine brings us up on a notch in the main ridge, but from it, we deter left again and keep on the sunny southern slopes above Mlinarica valley.
 The path keeps crossing the slopes, then steel cables and pegs help us to overcome rock plates.
 Then we reach a beautiful grassy balcony, in summer all covered with mountain flowers.
 There the path starts turning right, again up towards the steep rocks above us.
-Before the path reaches the ravine, which falls from below the East Prisojnik Window, it again crosses steep slopes towards the left.
+Before the path reaches the ravine, which falls from below the Eastern Prisojnik Window, it again crosses steep slopes towards the left.
 Then we reach the place where the route once turned up by the ravine.
 Nowadays it goes up by the almost vertical rocks left of the ravine (looking upwards).
 Steps are only few, also the pegs are rare and the exposure is really big.
 This is technically the most difficult part of the route.
 We exit close to the Window, even a bit higher of it, so we slightly descend into that nice rock cathedral.